Belgian F-16 collides with Leeuwarden Air Base building, two people injured

 The pilot of a Belgian F-16 (tail number FA-130) had to use his ejection seat while preparing for the morning flights at the airbase in Leeuwarden, The Netherlands.
 His F-16 then collided with a building.

-The pilot was injured (broken leg), as well as someone who was in the building.
-Two people were injured in the incident.
-This is reported by the Security Region.
+A Belgian pilot had to use his ejection seat at Leeuwarden Air Base in the north of the Netherlands today when starting his F-16 in the aircraft parking.

+The pilot sustained leg injuries and was taken to the hospital for treatment.
+A technical member of the Belgian detachment who was present at the incident was also taken to the hospital as a precaution.
+The families were immediately informed.
+The aircraft ended up in an empty container park with only material damage as a result.

+Emergency services have come en masse to the crash.
+The fire brigade kept the aircraft wet to avoid any fire.
 A parachute and smoke could be seen in some pictures, but there has been no explosion.
-The aircraft suffered substantial damage and caught fire, which was extinguished by the fire brigade.

-Emergency services have come en masse to the crash.
+A team from the ASIB (Aviation Safety Investigation Board) of Belgian Defence will go to Leeuwarden to conduct the flight safety investigation.

+The pilot is currently following the Weapons Instructor Course (WIC) in Leeuwarden.
+This is an international training with participants from Belgium, the Netherlands and Norway.
+The course lasts six months and runs from 3 May to 22 October.
+The Belgian Air Force is on-site with five aircraft, four students, four instructors and support staff.

 Incident tijdens het opstarten met een Belgische F-16 op de vliegbasis Leeuwarden (Nederland).
 De piloot moest zijn schietstoel gebruiken.
 Weldra meer informatie. https://t.co/Q0mKYjETPA